AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-4-tighter-relaxations.md

 z_2=x_1-x_2\in[-0.4,0.4].
 $$

-This interval crosses zero, so the ReLU is unstable.
+This interval crosses zero, so the ReLU is unstable: its active phase can change within the input region.
 Three lines enclose its graph over the interval:

 $$
 \begin{aligned}